StoicLoofah/chronoline.js/README.md

 chronoline.js
 =============

 chronoline.js is a library for making a chronology timeline out of events on a horizontal timescale.
+You can see a demo at http://stoicloofah.github.com/chronoline.js/

 Currently, chronoline.js only requires raphael.js to function. jQuery/qTip2 are used to provide nicer tooltips, but these aren't required.